isomerpages/ura-ilsg-cms/_sustainability/I LIGHT I PLEDGE, PRESENTED BY ALIBABA CLOUD.md

 permalink: /sustainability/ilightipledge/
 description: ""
 ---
-<p style="font-size:17px; line-height:40px">This year, the Festival is partnering susGain, a local social enterprise championing sustainability, on i Light i Pledge, presented by Alibaba Cloud.
+<p style="font-size:17px; line-height:40px">This year, the Festival is partnering susGain, a local social enterprise championing sustainability, on <i>i Light i Pledge, presented by Alibaba Cloud</i>.
 The public is encouraged to pledge their commitment to eco-conscious practices by making small but impactful changes in their daily lifestyles to cultivate sustainable habits.
 <br><br>
 They can do so through two separate pledges:
 <br>